Bronx High School of Science

-The Bronx High School of Science, commonly called Bronx Science, is a public specialized high school in The Bronx in New York City.
+The Bronx High School of Science is a public specialized high school in the Bronx in New York City.
 It is operated by the New York City Department of Education.
 Admission to Bronx Science involves passing the Specialized High Schools Admissions Test.
-Each November, about 30,000 eighth and ninth graders take the three-hour test for admittance to eight of the nine specialized high schools.
-The test is extremely competitive, with only 800 of the 30,000 applicants being accepted to Bronx Science each year.

-Founded in 1938 in the Bronx, New York City, Bronx Science is now located in Kingsbridge Heights also known as Jerome Park, a neighborhood in the northwest portion of the Bronx.
-Although originally known for its focus on mathematics and science, Bronx Science also emphasizes the humanities and social sciences and continually attracts students with a wide variety of interests beyond math and science.
+Founded in 1938 in the Bronx, Bronx Science is located in what is now Kingsbridge Heights, also known as Jerome Park, a neighborhood in the northwest portion of the Bronx.
+Although originally known for its focus on mathematics and science, Bronx Science also emphasizes the humanities and social sciences.

-With eight Nobel Prize-winning alumni, seven in physics and one in chemistry, it has produced the most Nobel laureates in science of any secondary school in the world.
-Bronx Science alumni have also won two Turing Awards, sometimes unofficially referred to as the Nobel Prize in computer science; six National Medals of Science, the nation's highest scientific honor; and eight Pulitzer Prizes.

 The Bronx High School of Science is often called Bronx Science, Bronx Sci, BX Sci, and sometimes just Science.
-It was formerly called Science High and its founder, Morris Meister, is said to have frequently called the school "The High School of Science."
+It was formerly called Science High, and its founder, Morris Meister, is said to have frequently called the school "The High School of Science".